-Double-click the small Reset button opposite the On/Off switch on your board.
-You will see the Dotstar RGB LED turn green.
-If it turns red, check the USB cable, try another USB port, etc. Note: The little LED next to the On/Off switch will be red - this is ok!
+Double-click the Reset button next to the USB connector on your board, and you will see the NeoPixel RGB LED turn green.
+If it turns red, check the USB cable, try another USB port, etc.

 If double-clicking doesn't work the first time, try again.
 Sometimes it can take a few tries to get the rhythm right!